 Our suppliers are expected to comply with the Ricoh Group Supplier Code of Conduct, which contains rules related to environmental conservation and human rights, such as the prohibition of child labor.
 The Ricoh Group Supplier Code of Conduct Guidebook is distributed to all our suppliers, and in 2009 we invited all major suppliers to a meeting at which they were presented the Ricoh Group's CSR activities.
 Our aim was to have them share our values by raising their awareness of the importance of CSR and the Code of Conduct.

 Also in 2009, we introduced a CSR Self-Assessment System that helps suppliers implement a "plan, do, check, act" (PDCA) cycle by themselves.
 The system was initially rolled out in Japan and has since been gradually extended to other countries.
 Company activities that require improvement are identified by these assessments, with the results fed back to the suppliers together with advice and support on ways to meet society's needs and expectations.
+If a supplier's improvement activities are not sufficient, we would discuss the future business relationship with the supplier.
 The CSR Self-Assessment System has been used by local suppliers in China since 2010, and was introduced to Thailand in 2013.

 In fiscal 2017, we held CSR briefing sessions for 7 important suppliers trading on new business (magnetoencephalograph).
 We shared the global environmental and social issues and the CSR of the Ricoh Group with suppliers and received the word from many suppliers "It was helpful for advancing our CSR activities".
 After the briefing session, we implemented the CSR self-assessment and confirmed the situation of ethics, environment, human rights, labor, safety and health, etc. according to social trend and external requests.
 In feedback, we showed their compliance level of codes, not only items for any improvement, but also items that are superior are presented specifically and we tried interactive communication.